CEL-SCI Corporation (CVM): Skating on Thin Ice? We Know the Answer

-CEL-SCI Corporation (AMEX:CVM) went down by -6.14% from its latest closing price compared to the recent 1-year high of $40.91.
-The company’s stock price has collected -1.02% of loss in the last five trading sessions.
+CEL-SCI Corporation (AMEX:CVM) went up by 6.26% from its latest closing price compared to the recent 1-year high of $40.91.
+The company’s stock price has collected 6.39% of gains in the last five trading sessions.
 Press Release reported on 07/14/21 that Medicenna’s IL-2 Superkine Platform Featured in Peer-Reviewed Publication Demonstrating its Superiority and Ability to Reprogram the Tumor Microenvironment in Pancreatic Cancer

 Is It Worth Investing in CEL-SCI Corporation (AMEX :CVM) Right Now?